 We still have a few commemorative Crosstown Trail T-shirts!
 Buying a T-shirt is one way you can support the new trail.
 Please drop us a message (email crosstowntrail@gmail) if you would like a shirt — treat yourself or make it a gift .

-The best walking route is via Bayshore and Arleta.
-Take the T-Third, 8, 8AX, 8BX, 9 or 9R to Bayshore and Arleta and Blanken.
-Head east on Blanken, and follow the instructions on the Cue Sheet for “Section 1 Hike South: Glen Park BART Station to Sunrise Point” from the T-Third Arleta stop.
+Take the T-Third, 8, 8AX, 8BX, 9 or 9R to the Arleta stop on Bayshore Blvd.
+Walk east on Blanken Ave. and follow the instructions on the Cue Sheet for “Section 1 Hike South: Glen Park BART Station to Sunrise Point.”
+The total distance is about 1.7 miles.

 Via Bayshore Caltrain

 The Caltrain Bayshore stop is on Tunnel Ave.
-Turn left on Tunnel Ave and walk to Blanken.
-From there you can walk following the Section 1 Southbound Cue sheet, or hop on the 56 for a few stops.
+Turn left on Tunnel Ave and walk 2 blocks north to Blanken.
+Here turn right and follow the Section 1 Southbound Cue sheet, or if you’re lucky you can hop the 56 bus for a few stops to the east end of the line and walk from there.

 Via Third and Gilman

-The T-Third stop at Gilman/Paul is also the terminus for bus route 29.
-To get to Sunrise Point from there, head southeast on Gilman Ave.
-The road will continue as the Hunters Point Expressway.
-At the main entrance to Candlestick SRA, enter the park and find a paved trail toward the south.
-Bear left to reach the water’s edge, then turn right to follow the path around to Sunrise Point.
+The T-Third’s Gilman/Paul stop is also the 29 Sunset bus terminus.
+The walk to Sunrise Point from here is 1.6 miles.
+Head southeast 1.0 mile on the left side of Gilman Ave.
+The road turns south as Hunters Point Expressway.
+In about 1 block turn left at the main entrance to Candlestick SRA.
+Angle right on the park road, then left on a paved trail heading south.
+Bear left to reach the shore of South Basin, then turn right to follow the paved path 0.6 mile to Sunrise Point (keeping South Basin on your left).

 Returning from Candlestick Park via transit

-Alternately, exit Candlestick Park at the main entrance and turn right on Hunters Point Expressway.
-You can continue to Gilman Park and pick up the 29, or all the way to Third and pick up the T-Third.
+Alternately, exit Candlestick Park at the main entrance and turn right on Hunters Point Expressway and angle left on Gilman Ave..
+You can catch the 29 at Gilman Park (1.1 miles), or walk all the way to Third to catch the T-Third (1.6 miles).

 The Crosstown Trail is long enough that you can hike it over two days.
 On inaugural weekend, start each day near the water’s edge and hike to the center of the city.
 Or join for one of these two hikes, just some of the options June 1-2.